racket/rhombus/rhombus/0000-rhombus.md

 because post-shrubbery parsing and macro expansion are constrained to operate on groups (although a group can contain nested blocks, etc.)
-Groups at the same level of indentation as a previous line continue that group's block.
+Groups at the same level of indentation as a previous line continue that group’s block.
 A `|` can have multiple groups in the subblock to its right, but the block started by `|` turns out to be the only thing in its own group.

-A `:` doesn't have to be followed by a new line, but it starts a new block, anyway.
-Similarly, a `|` that starts a block doesn't have to be on a new line.
+A `:` doesn’t have to be followed by a new line, but it starts a new block, anyway.
+Similarly, a `|` that starts a block doesn’t have to be on a new line.
 These examples parse the same as the previous
 examples: